 Northern German Structural Biology Network

-The Northern German Structural Biology Network (Universities of Hamburg and Lübeck; Research Centre Borstel) is an initiative founded to plan and finance the installations at DESY.
+The Northern German Structural Biology Network (Universities of Hamburg and Lübeck; Research Center Borstel) is an initiative founded to plan and finance the installations at DESY.

 The campus structure in combination with a clear and unique research focus has allowed for setting up interdisciplinary work groups bringing together clinicians, computer scientists and life scientists, with substantial external funding.
 Specifically, projects in magnetic particle imaging, biomedical optics, sleep research and motion compensation for therapeutic interventions have gained visibility.
 Several international meetings in the area of the graduate school, bringing together scientists from a large number of countries have been held on campus.
-Thus, the first international workshop on magnetic particle imaging was held on campus in spring 2010.
+For instance, the first international workshop on magnetic particle imaging was held on campus in spring 2010.
 The second international workshop on magnetic particle imaging will be held in March 2012 again on the Lübeck campus.

-Gender equality
+Gender Equality

 The host university’s long term strategy was set forth in a structural development plan approved by the university’s board of directors in May 2010 [G4].
 According to this document and following the research-oriented standards on gender equality of the DFG, the university has made a commitment to increase the female percentage of habilitations from the current 10% to 25% over the next five years.
 The percentage of women holding W2 and W3-professorships shall be raised to the corresponding percentage level of female W1-professors in 2020, but at least twice as high as it is now.
-To reach these goals, the measures implemented by the graduate school during the first funding period will be essential.
-Thus, the percentage of female students in engineering is very low.
-In contrast the percentage of female undergraduate students in medicine and the life sciences is more than 60%.
+To reach these goals, the measures implemented by the graduate school during the first funding period will be essential: While the percentage of female students in engineering is very low, the percentage of female undergraduate students in medicine and the life sciences is more than 60%.
 The interdisciplinary structures with tandem projects between engineering and medicine have encouraged females to work on topics related to engineering.
-This measure proved to be highly effective.
-The percentage of women now enrolled in the school is over 39%.
+This measure proved to be highly effective: the percentage of women now enrolled in the school is over 39%.
 This is particularly impressive for an engineering / computer science programme.

 As one of the main goals of the renewal proposal, structural innovation implemented in the first phase shall be extended to candidates pursuing an academic career.
 We anticipate that a large number of women enrolled during the first funding phase can be encouraged to apply for postdoctoral positions at Lübeck or at international universities.
-All additional measures for gender equality (including the new child care center) described in the initial proposal (pages 74 - 75) were implemented during the first funding phase.
-In an external auditing process, the host university has been listed amongst the most family-friendly universities/institutions in Germany.
+All additional measures for gender equality (including the new child care center) described in the initial proposal (pages 74–75) were implemented during the first funding phase.
+In an external auditing process, the host university has been listed amongst the most family-friendly institutions in Germany.

 New measures for the renewal proposal are: